motopress/getwid/readme.txt

 * [Video Tutorials](https://www.youtube.com/playlist?list=PLbDImkyrISyLX7CwC1bHWTwJLwlBBmrhp)
 * [Facebook Community](https://www.facebook.com/groups/474242029787020/)

-Getwid ships with all the common blocks available in other Gutenberg add-ons usually offered as premium plugins, PLUS Getwid has a great bunch of unique blocks!
+The Getwid Gutenberg blocks ship with all the common blocks available in other Gutenberg add-ons usually offered as premium plugins, PLUS Getwid has a great bunch of unique blocks!

-* Designed for developers.
+* Advanced Gutenberg blocks for designed for developers.
 * Extensive attributes for each block.
 * Real-time customization.
 * Works great with any WordPress theme.
 * Seamless interplay with the core Gutenberg blocks.
-* Performance-oriented plugin.
+* Performance-oriented WordPress Gutenberg blocks plugin.

 [youtube https://www.youtube.com/watch?v=6nexYIpIC4E]